Nandanar: The Periya Puranam

-The Periya Puranam narrates that Nandanar belonged to Adanur (Adanoor) in the Chola kingdom.
-Presently, Adanur is located in Thanjavur district, in the Indian state of Tamil Nadu.
+The Periya Puranam narrates that Nandanar belonged to Adhanur (Adanoor) in the Chola kingdom.
 He was born in the Pulaiya caste, who were regarded "untouchables" (see Dalits).
 They were agricultural labourers and singers.
 Another description considers Nandanar from the Dalit caste of Paraiyar, who served as labourers and were drummers as per the caste code.

-Nandanar was born in poverty, in Pulaippadi, the Pulai slums of Adanur.
+Nandanar was born in poverty, in Pulaippadi, the Pulai slums of Adhanur.
 He was a staunch devotee of the god Shiva, the patron god of Shaivism.
 He was a leather maker, who crafted drums and other musical instruments.
 He also served as a village servant, a watchman, a labourer as well as the "town crier", who used to beat the drums.
 In Nandanar's times, Dalits were not allowed to enter Hindu temples.
 So, Nandanar would stand outside a Shiva temple and sing the praises of Shiva and dance.
 However, he harboured a strong urge to pay his respects to the icon of Shiva at Sivalokanathar Temple, Tirupunkur.
 He stood outside the temple, but a huge stone Nandi (the bull mount of Shiva, whose sculpture is generally seen in Shiva temples, facing Shiva in the garbhagriha - sanctum sanctorum) blocked his path of vision.
 The compassionate Shiva ordered Nandi to move a little to side and the bull complied, allowing the Nayanar to see the central icon of Shiva, unobstructed.
 Nandanar cleaned up the surroundings of the temple and dug a pond (which serves as the temple tank) in honour of Shiva.
 He circumambulated the shrine and returned to Adanur.